-Each maintained school has an Admission Number (AN) for each "relevant age" group.
-Each year, the LA consults with the Governing Body of the school before the AN is set.
-In the case of year of entry, a child may not normally be refused admission to a school on the grounds of prejudice to efficient education or the efficient use of resources unless the number of applications for admission exceeds the admission number, or a child is offered a school which is ranked higher on a Common Application Form under the respective Co-ordinated Admissions Policy
+Each maintained school has an Admission Number for each "relevant age" group.
+Each year, the LA consults with the Governing Body of the school before the Admission Number is set.
+In the case of year of entry (ie Year 7, Year 3 or Year R), a child may not normally be refused admission to a school unless the number of applications for admission exceeds the admission number, or a child is offered a school which is ranked higher on a Common Application Form under the respective Coordinated Admissions Policy